Code360In/katacoda-scenarios-32/redis-replication/step4.md

 > **Exercise**:
 >
-> Define a key in the new Redis master and verify if the data is reokucated to the other slave server
+> Define a key in the new Redis master and verify if the data is replicated to the other slave server.
 >
 >